unicef/publicgoods-toolkit/introduction.md

 copyleft rights flow through distribution.
 When you transfer a copy of the software, copyleft requires that you give the recipient rights to that software.
-It requires that the recipient can treat the software they receive as open source.
+It requires that the recipient can treat the software they receive as open-source.
 This is true for both weak and strong copyleft licenses.

 AGPL takes this one step further.
 It recognizes that a lot of